Probabilistic Domain Adaptation for Biomedical Image Segmentation: Implementation

 \section{Implementation}

-We use the same UNet and PUNet architecture for all experiments, using an encoder-decoder architecture following the respective implementations of \cite{ronneberger2015u} and \cite{kohl_probabilistic_2019}.
+We use the same UNet and PUNet architecture for all experiments, using an encoder-decoder architecture following the respective implementations of \cite{unet} and \cite{punet}.
 We increase the number of channels from 64 to 128, 256 and 512 in the encoder, and decrease it accordingly in the decoder.
-We use 2D segmentation network, hence both architectures make use of 2d convolutions, 2d max-pooling and 2d upsampling operations.
+We use a 2d segmentation network, hence both architectures make use of 2d convolutions, 2d max-pooling and 2d upsampling operations.
 The UNet is trained using the Dice Error (1. - Dice Score) as loss function.
-For the PUNet we use a similar formulation for the loss function as in \cite{kohl_probabilistic_2019}, but use the Dice Error for the reconstruction term in stead of the cross entropy.
+For the PUNet we use a similar formulation for the loss function as in \cite{punet}, but use the Dice Error for the reconstruction term instead of the cross entropy.
 We use a dimension of 6 for the latent space predicted by the prior and posterior net of the PUNet.
 We use the Adam optimizer, relying on the default PyTorch parameter settings, except for the learning rate, and we use the \textit{ReduceLROnPlateau} learning rate scheduler.
 For \textit{joint} and source model trainings we train for 100k iteration, for the second stage of \textit{separate} trainings we train for 10k iterations.
 We use different patch shapes, batch sizes and learning rates depending on the dataset and method; these values were determined by exploratory experiments.
-For LiveCELL: \begin{itemize} \item $UNet$: patch shape: (256, 256); batch size: 4; learning rate: 1e-4 \item $PUNet$: patch shape: (512, 512); batch size: 4; learning rate: 1e-5 \item $PUNet_{trg}$, $MT_s$: patch shape: (512, 512); batch size: 2; learning rate: 1e-5 \item $FM_s$: patch shape: (256, 256); batch size: 2; learning rate: 1e-7 \item $FM_j$, $MT_j$: patch shape: (256, 256); batch size: 2; learning rate: 1e-5 \end{itemize} For mitochondria segmentation in EM: \begin{itemize} \item $UNet$, $PUNet$: patch shape: (512, 512); batch size: 2; learning rate: 1e-5 \item $MT_s$: (256, 256); batch size: 2; learning rate: 1e-5 \end{itemize} For lung segmentation in X-Ray: \begin{itemize} \item $UNet$: patch shape: (256, 256); batch size: 2; learning rate: 1e-4 \item $PUNet$, $MT_s$, $MT_j$: patch shape: (256, 256); batch size: 2; learning rate: 1e-5 \end{itemize}